phcompeau/biological_modeling_course/_pages/coronavirus/NAMD.md

 We now have concrete evidence that SARS-CoV-2 is more effective at binding to human cells than SARS.
 This having said, we should be careful; it would require additional experimental work to demonstrate that the improved binding of SARS-CoV-2 translates into greater infectiousness.

 Part of the reason for our cautiousness is that proteins are not fixed objects but rather dynamic structures whose shape is subject to small changes.
-In the module's conclusion, we will learn about another method of protein analysis that will help us study the dynamics of a protein's movements and apply this to our spike proteins of interest.
+After all, life is about change.
+In the module's conclusion, we will therefore learn how to analyze the dynamics of a protein's movements as it changes within its environment.

 [Next lesson](conclusion){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}